1,000+ Opportunities

 Exporting Programs & Services, Investment, Reshoring Accessibility ․ Kansas economic development Ideal Newsletter (Required) Kansas Department of Commerce Office of Rural Prosperity Office of Broadband Development Company/Organization (Required) By checking this box, I agree to receive notifications from Kansas Department of Commerce (Required) By checking this box, I agree to receive notifications from Kansas Department of Commerce

-Based on current listing details, eligibility includes: Residential property developers, nonprofit organizations in good standing with the state of Kansas, counties and local units of government, existing entities that provide housing designed specifically for older adults a… Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Residential property developers, nonprofit organizations in good standing with the state of Kansas, counties and local units of government, existing entities that provide housing designed specifically for older adults a….
+Confirm the full requirements in the official notice before applying.